 The mission of Mt.
-San Antonio College is to support all students in achieving their full educational potential in an environment of academic excellence.
+San Antonio College is to support all students in achieving their educational goals in an environment of academic excellence.

 CONTINUING EDUCATION DIVISION

 Continuing Education will provide outstanding educational opportunities for students to increase literacy skills, access higher education and employment, and strengthen self-sufficiency.